smartinternz02/SBSPS-Challenge-10157-1691067419/README.md

 These models are trained using the "Campus Recruitment" dataset from kaggle ---> https://www.kaggle.com/datasets/benroshan/factors-affecting-campus-placement

----> Software requirements:

-      >Visual Studio Code

-      commands for python packages should be installed inorder to run this project
+---> Software requirements (commands for python packages should be installed inorder to run this project):

       >pip install flask